Bloom Filters - A Smarter Way to Check If "We've Seen This Before"

 - The keys

-are added to the set. - Each key is hashed using three different hash functions, and the corresponding bit positions are set to
+foo,bar, andappleare added to the set. - Each key is hashed using three different hash functions, and the corresponding bit positions are set to

-in the bit array. - When we check for the key
+1in the bit array. - When we check for the key

-was never added — a definite "not present". - However, the key
+cat, one of its hashed positions points to a0, so we know for sure thatcatwas never added — a definite "not present". - However, the key

-by other keys. - Since all its bits are
+kitehashes to three positions that are already marked as1by other keys. - Since all its bits are

-This is a false positive — the filter incorrectly thinks kite
+This is a false positive — the filter incorrectly thinks kite exists.

 Bloom Filters are designed this way: